 The seven-year-old, who had finished behind Galopin Des Champs in his two previous races, vindicated the roll of the dice by sprinting clear to win by six lengths.

-However, triumph was tainted by tragedy for McManus, whose other runner, Corbetts Cross, trained by Emmet Mullins, was fatally injured after a fall three from home when in contention.
+However, triumph was tainted by tragedy for McManus, whose other runner, Corbetts Cross, trained by Emmet Mullins, was fatally injured after a fall at the second-last.

 Inothewayurthinkin is also entered in the Randox